Warning: Using Cansema or Black Salve on tumors in the brain or spinal cord is NOT recommended.

 For a consultant, contact Ingrid Naiman:

 Superficial skin cancer should be easy to treat with the products I endorse (see the first link below).
-However, for those with more severe skin cancer, which goes deep beneath the skin, in addition to Amazon Black Topical Salve, a more complete treatment plan should be devised using one of the complete treatment protocol articles linked to on the left side-bar.
+However, for those with more severe skin cancer, which goes deep beneath the skin, in addition to Amazon Black Topical Salve a more complete treatment plan should be devised using one of the complete treatment protocol articles.

 The Meditopia website contains the most complete history of Cansema and escharotics, in general, on the Internet.